-Bosnia: Electricity market restructuring24.
-October 2016. / SEE Energy News
+Bosnia: Electricity market restructuring, SEE Energy News

 The legal framework necessary for the organization of the electricity market in line with the Third Energy Package is still not in place.
 An infringement case is pending before the Ministerial Council of the Energy Community.
 The draft Law on Regulator, Transmission and Power Market has not yet been submitted for approval.
 A Law on the Establishment of the Transmission System Operator is being drafted.
 VAT legislation has not been harmonized with the practice of the neighbouring jurisdictions.

 Adhere to a power exchange or, if economically justified create an own power exchange

 No concrete progress has been made with reference to this issue since the Paris Summit.

 Ensure liquidity of the domestic electricity markets by appropriate regulatory measures

 Participation of three local energy utilities in a national or regional energy market would ensure liquidity in a much easier way than in the prevailing markets with monopolistic structures.

 Coupling of organised day-ahead electricity market with at least one neighbouring country